Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: The General Framework

 \paragraph{Notations. }We consider simulating the Hamiltonian $H=\sum_{l=1}^LH_l$ composed of $n$ particles.
 We assume that each term $H_l$ contains at most $M$ interaction terms and each interaction term acts on at most $k$ qubits.
 For each qubit, we assume that the strength of interaction between this qubit and the rest qubits is bounded by $g$ measured by the spectral norm.
 Without loss of generality, we assume that $H_l\geq 0$ for any $l$.
 We also assume the number of terms acting on each qubit is bounded by $d$ and the strength of each term is bounded by $J$.
 Thus, we have $g\leq dJ$.

 Throughout this paper, we use the notation $\tO(\cdot)$ which omits the polylogarithmic dependence on the parameters.
 Given positive constant $\Lambda$, we denote $\pll$ the projector to the subspace spanned by eigenstates of $H$ with energy smaller than $\Lambda$.
-We further denote $\plg=I-\pll$ be the projector to the orthogonal subspace.
+We further denote $\plg=I-\pll$ as the projector to the orthogonal subspace. {We also summarize the notations used throughout this paper in Table~\ref{tab:notations}.}

 \paragraph{Simulating $k$-local Hamiltonians in the low-energy subspace. } For $k$-local Hamiltonians with bounded interaction strengths, the following lemma holds as the backbone of the framework for analyzing the simulation performance in the low-energy subspace. \begin{lemma}[Theorem 2.1 of~\cite{arad2016connecting}] Given $H=\sum_{l=1}^LH_l$ defined above with parameters $g$, $L$, and $k$, and any operator $A$, the following inequality holds